Predicting Response to Neoadjuvant Chemotherapy in Women with Locally Advanced Breast Cancer in Kenya: Utility of Ki67

-Ki67 is a nuclear antigen which is expressed in actively dividing cells.
+Ki67 is a nuclear antigen expressed in actively dividing cells.
 It is a marker of cellular proliferation (10).
 It is produced in large amounts in all cancerous tissues and therefore can be used to predict response to treatment (11).
-Measurement of levels of Ki67 has been recommended in Breast cancer prior to initiating neoadjuvant therapy (12).
+It is recommended to measure levels of Ki67 before initiating neoadjuvant therapy in breast cancer (12).
 Values of Ki67 levels of more than 25% have been shown to have a favorable response to NACT (13).
-There is however, paucity of data on its utility in locally advanced breast cancer in Kenya and the data available lacks uniformity of Ki67 cut-off levels.
-Ki67 applied with good accuracy has been shown to have good prediction values.
+There is however paucity of data on its utility in locally advanced breast cancer in Kenya, and the data available lack uniformity of Ki67 cutoff levels.
+Ki67 applied with good accuracy has been shown to have good prediction values (13).
 This study therefore aims at determining the utility of Ki67 in predicting response to neoadjuvant chemotherapy in LABC.

 Sample size was calculated using Daniel’s formula with finite population correction for standard distribution with 95% confidence interval and a desired precision of 0.05.
-A repeat breast ultrasound was performed after the three cycles of chemotherapy and sizes recorded.
+A repeat breast ultrasound was performed after the 3 cycles of chemotherapy, and sizes recorded.
 The evaluation of response to NACT was performed using the response evaluation criteria in solid tumours (RECIST).

-Data was entered into MS excel sheet, cleaned and transferred to SPSS (Version 21.0, Chicago-Illinois) for analysis.
-Analysis was performed for mean, and range of age, mean tumour size change from pretreatment to after 3 cycles of NACT, proportions of patient with high or low Ki67 according to St Galen classification which used 20% as the cut-off, and proportion of patient who had response as per RECIST.
-Chi-square was used to analyse the association between Ki67 level to response and other aspects of tumour biology (molecular subtype, tumor grade, and perineural and lymphovascular invasion).
+Data were entered into MS Excel sheet, cleaned and transferred to SPSS (version 21.0, Chicago-Illinois) for analysis.
+Analysis was performed for mean and range of age, mean tumor size change from pretreatment to after 3 cycles of NACT, proportions of patient with high or low Ki67 according to St Galen classification, which used 20% as the cutoff, and proportion of patients who had response as per RECIST.
+Chi-square was used to analyze the association between Ki67 level to response and other aspects of tumor biology: molecular subtype, tumor grade, and perineural and lymphovascular invasion.

-Receiver operator curve was drawn using the Ki67 levels against response to NACT.
-This was then used to determine the sensitivity, specificity, cut offs, and area under the curve of Ki67 for our population. p-values and 95% confidence intervals (CIs) were calculated as applicable and p- value <0.05 was considered statistically significant.
+Receiver operator curve (ROC) was drawn using the Ki67 levels against response to NACT.
+This was then used to determine the sensitivity, specificity, cutoffs, and area under the curve of Ki67 for our population. p values and 95% confidence intervals (CIs) were calculated as applicable, and p value <0.05 was considered statistically significant.

-This study commenced upon approval from the Department of surgery and the UoN-KNH ERC under the approval number P247/05/2017.
+This study commenced after approval from the Department of Surgery and the UoN-KNH ERC, under approval number P247/05/2017.

 Sixty-one patients were recruited for this study.
-The mean age of the patients was 45.9 (SD=10.4) years, while the minimum age was 28 years, and maximum 73 years.
-27 (44.3%) patients were 41–50 years of age.
-All the patients in this study had invasive ductal carcinoma and the majority had tumor grade II at 63.9% and Luminal A molecular subtype at 34.4% (Table 1).
+Their mean age was 45.9 (SD=10.4) years while the minimum age was 28 years and maximum 73 years; 27 (44.3%) patients were 41–50 years of age.
+All patients in this study had invasive ductal carcinoma and most (63.9%) had tumor grade II and 34.4% Luminal A molecular subtype (Table 1).

 Relationship between Ki67 and perineural and lymphovascular invasion

-Kim Ki et al in Gachon University in South Korea, conducted a nine-year retrospective study of three large centres with 9,321 records retrieved; the study demonstrated a cut off value of 25% (Sensitivity 71%, specificity 77%) especially in ER- and HER2+ tumors with ki67 being the only independent predictor (13).
-A Cohort study conducted by Acs B et al in Hungary between 2002 to 2013 with a sample size of 120 patients with invasive ductal carcinoma, reported that NACT is more efficient in tumors with at least Ki67 20% with a 95.7% sensitivity and 54.3% specificity, a cut off value lower than our study.
-A similar cut off value of 20% was reported by another study (19).
-Ki67 cut-off values therefore vary in different studies a study by Denkert et al suggested that Ki67 levels are a continuum variable and proposed that cut-off points are in the context dependent on three groups of tumors: Tumors with low levels of Ki67 have good outcome and those with high levels of Ki67 have good outcomes only when the tumor responded to NACT (20).
+Kim Ki et al. in Gachon University in South Korea conducted a nine-year retrospective study of three large centres with 9,321 records retrieved; the study demonstrated a cutoff value of 25% (sensitivity 71%, specificity 77%) especially in ER- and HER2+ tumors, with Ki67 being the only independent predictor (13).
+A cohort study conducted by Acs et al. in Hungary between 2002 and 2013 with a sample size of 120 patients with invasive ductal carcinoma reported that NACT is more efficient in tumors with at least Ki67 20%, with a 95.7% sensitivity and 54.3% specificity, a cutoff value lower than our study.
+A similar cutoff value of 20% was reported by another study (19).
+Ki67 cutoff values therefore vary in different studies.
+A study by Denkert et al. suggested that Ki67 levels are a continuum variable and proposed that cutoff points are in the context dependent on two groups of tumors: tumors with low levels of Ki67 have good outcome and those with high levels of Ki67 have good outcomes only when the tumor responded to NACT (20).

-Inter-observer variability during ultrasonography may introduce limitations in the study but this was delimited by use of standard machine and use of two radiologists in the reading of the ultrasonographic report as part of quality assurance.
+Inter-observer variability during ultrasonography may introduce limitations in the study, but this was delimited by use of standard machine and use of two radiologists in reading the ultrasonographic report as part of quality assurance.